JakubTesarek/dbgr/docs/source/recursive-calls.rst

     Coroutine to make recursive requests.

-    All kwarg arguments will be mapped to arguments required by target request.
+    All kwargs will be mapped to arguments required by target request.
     Kwargs that are not required by target request will be ignored.

     :param str request_name: